Whodiduexpect/assignment-list/USAGE.md

 # The `complete` command

 The `complete` command completes an assignment and hides it from the regular list.
 It takes the `ID` of the assignment as a parameter.
+This command is meant to be used after seeing the list of assignments.
  ## Example Usage
  ```
  python assignment_list.py complete 1111111